-3See for example Sharpe (1990), Rajan (1992), and Detragiache et al. (2000).
+3 See, for example, Sharpe (1990), Rajan (1992), and Detragiache, Garella, and Guiso (2000).
 Examples of soft information acquired during a relationship include the quality of management, potential future investment projects, as well as information whose public disclosure would hurt the firm.

-4This is not to say that there is no asymmetric information between lenders and borrowers, but rather that there is no asymmetric information across lenders in this particular market.
+4 This is not to say that there is no asymmetric information between lenders and borrowers, but rather that there is no asymmetric information across lenders in this particular market.